johanvdw/oauth-passlib/README.md

   - website
 ```

-Note that users not present in kerberos but not in the `user_info.yml` file, can still login.
+Note that users present in kerberos but not in the `user_info.yml` file, can not login.

 After changes to the files, the service must be restarted (also in dev mode, that only reloads if code changes).